 In addition to fads like intermittent fasting, another disappointment over the past several decades in America has been strategies like calorie restriction, calorie counting, and portion control.

 “These strategies have overwhelmingly failed to aid long-term weight control and all too often can lead to bingeing and other eating disorders,” states nutritionist and educator Cindy Berner.
 “They have forced millions to pit their will power against the very basic biological drive to eat when hungry.”

-“Invariably, biological drives will win over will power,” teaches Dr. Jay Kenney, PhD, RD, FACN, in his classes at the Pritikin Longevity Center.
+“Invariably, biological drives will win over will power,” teaches Gomer, in her classes at the Pritikin Longevity Center.